Jeremy Siegel

-Jeremy James Siegel (born November 14, 1945) is the Russell E. Palmer Professor of Finance at the Wharton School of the University of Pennsylvania in Philadelphia, Pennsylvania.
-Siegel comments extensively on the economy and financial markets.
+Jeremy James Siegel (born November 14, 1945) is an American economist who is the Russell E. Palmer Professor Emeritus of Finance at the Wharton School of the University of Pennsylvania.
 He appears regularly on networks including CNN, CNBC and NPR, and writes regular columns for Kiplinger's Personal Finance and Yahoo!
 Finance.
 Siegel's paradox is named after him.

-Biography
+Early life and education

-Siegel was born into a family of Jews in Chicago, Illinois, and graduated from Highland Park High School.
-He majored in mathematics and economics as an undergraduate at Columbia University, graduating in 1967, and obtained a Ph.D. from MIT in 1971.
-At MIT he studied under Paul Samuelson and Robert Solow, both Nobel Prize winners.
+Siegel was born into a Jewish family in Chicago, Illinois, and graduated from Highland Park High School.
+He majored in mathematics and economics as an undergraduate at Columbia University, graduating in 1967 with a Bachelor of Arts (B.A.), summa cum laude, with membership in Phi Beta Kappa.
+He obtained a Ph.D. in economics from the Massachusetts Institute of Technology (MIT) in 1971.
+As a graduate student he studied under Nobel Prize winners Paul Samuelson and Robert Solow.

+Career

+Academics

 He taught at the University of Chicago for four years before moving to the Wharton School of the University of Pennsylvania.

-As of 2007, Siegel was advisor to WisdomTree Investments, a sponsor of exchange-traded funds; he owned about 2% of the company, which was then worth an estimated $700 million.